 The work that our choirs put into their performance technique becomes a rubric for success later in life.
 This work begins with a focus on correct CSCC vocal tone.
 Correct CSCC vocal tone is that which promotes healthy young singers.
 Vowels are tall and round.
 Consonants are crisp and clear.
 The sound is mature, resonant, and flexible.
 A choral performance, however, is not only about sounding great.
 At CSCC we believe that textual interpretation and a deep understanding of each song’s story is another key aspect of a compelling performance.
 We also recognize that staging, movement, and choreography are crucial tools for crafting explosive entertainment.
 We constantly aim to challenge our singers and expect them to rise to the occasion.
 They never let us down.

-Ms. Hendricks has served the organization for 31 years, first as a volunteer and board member, and then as a paid staff member.
+Marcia has served the organization for 33 years, first as a volunteer and board member, and then as a paid staff member.
 Under her leadership the Children’s Chorale has realized nationwide and international recognition.
-Along with the talented Children’s Chorale music staff, Ms. Hendricks has created and produced many of the Chorale’s popular programs such as the All-City Boychoir Festival, now in it’s 14th year; In Harmony International Music Festivals; and Pikes Peak Center concerts each year.
-Chorale outreach programs including the Adopt-a-District, Satellite Choir, Generations Initiative, and School Blitz days were a brainchild of Ms. Hendricks’ desire to position the Children’s Chorale to better serve the greater community.
+Along with the talented Children’s Chorale music staff, Marcia has created and produced many of the Children's Chorale’s popular programs such as the All-City Boychoir Festival; In Harmony International Music Festivals; and Pikes Peak Center concerts each year.
+The Children's Chorale outreach programs including the Adopt-a-District; Satellite Choir; Generations Initiative; and School Blitz days were a brainchild of Marcia's desire to position the Children’s Chorale to better serve the wider community.
 Prior to her involvement with the CSCC, she owned and operated a successful event planning and floral design business.
 Her work with children includes spearheading reading programs for elementary school children; and serving as a Head Start and Get Set volunteer.
-Ms. Hendricks has served on many community non-profit boards including the Pikes Peak Arts Council; Arts, Business, and Education Consortium, Taylor Elementary School Advisory Council; Colorado Vocal Arts Board of Directors; City of Colorado Springs Sister City Committee; and the committee to pass the Scientific and Cultural Arts Tax.
+Marcia has served on many community non-profit boards including the Pikes Peak Arts Council; Arts, Business, and Education Consortium, Taylor Elementary School Advisory Council; Colorado Vocal Arts Board of Directors; City of Colorado Springs Sister City Committee; and the committee to pass the Scientific and Cultural Arts Tax.
 She is currently a member of the Leadership Council of the Imagination Celebration, and serves as coordinator for the Southern Colorado Children’s Arts Festival and the CHORALaborative.
-Her memberships in professional organizations include the American Choral Directors Association, Chorus America, and the Colorado Music Educator’s Association.
-Ms. Hendricks was the 2014 recipient of the Pikes Peak Arts Council’s Arts Leadership Award.
+Her memberships in professional organizations include the American Choral Directors Association, Chorus America, and the Colorado Music Educators Association.
+Marcia was the 2014 recipient of the Pikes Peak Arts Council’s Arts Leadership Award.
 Children’s Chorale has been a part of the Hendricks family since 1987 when daughter, Sarah, joined the organization, closely followed by son, Luke’s membership.
-The family is grateful for the life-changing opportunities Chorale has given to us.
+The family is grateful for the life-changing opportunities Chorale has given them.

 Pikes Peak Singers Director

 Mandy has over 15 years of experience teaching music and drama in public schools and churches.
+In addition to her work at CSCC, Mandy is also the Director of Worship & Arts at Black Forest Community Church.
 She received a Bachelor of Arts in Music Education with a Choral Conducting Emphasis from Bethany College in Lindsborg, KS, and a Master of Theological Studies degree focusing on sacred music from Iliff School of Theology in Denver, CO.
 She has studied conducting with Dr. Daniel Mahraun, Deborah Jenkins Teske, and Dr. James Jordan.
-She is currently working on a Doctor of Ministry in Public Theology degree at Drew University in Madison, NJ, with mentors Rev. Dr. Jacqui Lewis and Rev. John Janka.
-Mandy loves reading, riding bikes and sharing life in downtown Colorado Springs with her family.
+She is currently in her final year of pursuing a Doctor of Ministry in Public Theology degree at Drew University in Madison, NJ, with mentors Rev. Dr. Jacqui Lewis and Rev. John Janka.
+When Mandy isn't in rehearsal or working on her thesis, she loves reading, riding bikes, and sharing life in downtown Colorado Springs with her family.

 Drama & Choreography Consultant

 Jen returned to Colorado Springs after spending 14 years living in Chicago & Toronto.
 She earned a Bachelor degree in Performance Studies and a Master in Education & Social Policy from Northwestern University.
 Jen has designed and implemented drama curriculum for students in public and private schools, has directed numerous youth theatre productions, and has a teaching background in storytelling, music and forensics.
-Jen has continued her own performing since graduating from the Children's Chorale in 1985.
-She has performed in a variety of musicals, revues, concerts and church events, receiving recognition in the Toronto area for her work.
-Jen combined her love of sports and music by performing the national anthem for Major League Baseball, the NBA and the Canadian Football League.
+Jen has continued her own performing since graduating from the Colorado Springs Children's Chorale in 1985.
+She has performed in a variety of musicals, revues, concerts, and church events, receiving recognition in the Toronto area for her work.
+Jen combined her love of sports and music by performing the national anthem for Major League Baseball, the NBA, and the Canadian Football League.
 Jen enjoys performing on the main stage at the Fine Arts Center as well as in the Children's Theatre Series on the FAC's Second Stage.
 Recent productions include Wizard of Oz, Mary Poppins, White Christmas and 9 to 5.
 Jen also serves on the Board of Opera Theatre of the Rockies and works for the Educational Outreach Department of Theatreworks.
-Daily Jen can be seen in her ongoing role as wife, mother of three, & host of KKTV's Moms Everyday.
-Working on the 40th anniversary season for the organization that ignited her passion for performing is a true delight!
+Daily Jen can be seen in her ongoing role as wife, mother of three, & host of KKTV 11 Connects.

 Drama & Choreography Consultant

-Betsy is the Director of Kaleidoscope Arts Project, a program of Imagination Celebration in Colorado Springs as well as the Artistic Director of The Kaleidoscope Dance Project, a semi-professional company showcasing the Pikes Peak regions premiere dancers.
-With more than forty years of experience teaching dance and musical theater, Ms. McClenahan also shares her times with CIVA Charter High School where she is the Director of Dance and with the Colorado Department of Education where she helps to write dance curriculum.
-In 2010, Ms. McClenahan helped to create the What-If Festival of Innovation which is now in its 5th year and reaches more than 30,000 visitors each September.
-In her 30 year stage career, her favorite roles have included Cassie in A Chorus Line, Mother Superior in Nunsence, Molly Brown in The Unsinkable Molly Brown, and her 15 seasons at Bob Young’s Cabaret.
-Ms. McClenahan is thrilled to be a part of the Children’s Chorale family!
+Betsy is the Director of Kaleidoscope Arts Project, a program of Imagination Celebration in Colorado Springs, as well as the Artistic Director of The Kaleidoscope Dance Project, a semi-professional company showcasing the Pikes Peak regions premiere dancers.
+With more than forty years of experience teaching dance and musical theater, Betsy also shares her times with CIVA Charter High School where she is the Director of Dance and with the Colorado Department of Education where she helps to write dance curriculum.
+In 2010, Betsy helped to create the What-If Festival of Innovation which reaches more than 30,000 visitors each September.
+In her 30+ year stage career, her favorite roles have included Cassie in A Chorus Line, Mother Superior in Nunsence, Molly Brown in The Unsinkable Molly Brown, and her 15 seasons at Bob Young’s Cabaret.
+Betsy is thrilled to be a part of the Children’s Chorale family!

 Program Assistant and Overture Assistant

 Donna has been a parent member of the Children’s Chorale for many years.
-Her three children sang with the Chorale and through their years she has had many opportunities as a Chorale volunteer.
-She has served on the Parent Council as a Parent Representative as well as Co-Chairman.
+Her three children sang with the Children's Chorale and through their years she has had many opportunities as a volunteer.
+She has served on the Parent Council as a Parent Representative as well as Co-Chair.
 Donna has been to every Chorale summer camp except two and regretted missing those.
 She has particularly enjoyed having the opportunity to travel with the Chorale.
 Donna’s background is in children.
 She graduated from Brigham Young University with a Master’s of Science in Speech Therapy and Elementary Education.
 She taught reading and speech skills to children with special needs up until the time her children were born.
-Since then Donna has tutored, taught after school classes, and volunteered at church, school and in the community.
+Since then Donna has tutored, taught afterschool classes, and volunteered at church, school, and in the community.
 She’s thrilled to be helping in the office and getting to know your children.
-Donna also assists with the Chorale’s new theatre class series.

 Elizabeth is a Texas native.
-She returned to Colorado Springs in 2014 when her son, Daniel, auditioned for the Children’s Chorale & was invited to join the Summit Ensemble.
-During her son’s four years with the choir she served as parent rep, Ad Sales Coordinator & on the Parent Council.
-During the day she works remote for her families air conditioning business in Texas as an Accounting Asst. & Finance Director.
-In Texas she was a youth leader, children’s ministry leader, & participated in the dance ministry for ten years.
-Working with kids & dance are her two loves so she’s excited to be able to share that passion with the Children’s Chorale.
+She returned to Colorado Springs in 2014 when her son, Daniel, auditioned for the Children’s Chorale and was invited to join the Summit Ensemble.
+During her son’s four years with the choir she served as Parent Representative, Ad Sales Coordinator, and on the Parent Council.
+During the day she works remotely for her family's air conditioning business in Texas as an Accounting Assistant & Finance Director.
+In Texas at her church, she was a youth leader, children’s ministry leader, and participated in the dance ministry for ten years.
+Working with kids and dance are her two loves so she’s excited to be able to share that passion with the Children’s Chorale.
 Her son is now an alum but she looks forward to continuing on with the Children’s Chorale in the office, on Parent Council, Ad Sales Coordinator and wherever else she can be of help.